Posts in "review"

 - Hey Jupiter

 We enjoyed the concert overall.
 I especially enjoyed Caught a Lite Sneeze, even though I saw her perform this song before.
-I believe Farrah enjoyed her new song, Bouncing Off Clouds
+I believe Farrah enjoyed her new song, Bouncing Off Clouds.

-When we entered The Paramount there were several signs noting that the show was being taped.
-Farrah and I have only been to one previous show that was being filmed, Jack Johnson at the Greek Theater. [sample video] The Greek Theater is a big venue, so filming wasn’t obtrusive.
-Unfortunately, where we sat in The Paramount a boom crossed our viewing path often.
+The Greek Theater is a big venue, so filming wasn’t obtrusive.
+Unfortunately, where we sat in The Paramount, a boom crossed our viewing path often.
 This made parts of the performance frustrating to watch, breaking up the rhythm of the show for us.

 End Result